 Tips for Setting Up Your Policy

 You have almost limitless control over how you set up your floating holiday policy—although it should not be complex.
-Keep it straightforward, so there’s no confusion about how and when employees can use floating holidays.
+Keep it straightforward, so there’s no confusion about how and when employees can use paid floating holidays.

-Floating Holiday Policy Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQs)

 You could, and this definitely has its advantages.
 Adding more PTO days instead of implementing a floating holiday policy can be a more straightforward solution.
 There’s less administrative burden, as you already have an existing PTO policy, and there’s consistency across employees.
 However, depending on your organization’s specific needs and desires, a floating holiday policy may still be the best option for meeting your priorities.